va22abb/Msc-Data-Project-Comparative-study-of-machine-learning-algorithms-in-predicting-cervical-cancer/README.md

 Libraries: pandas, numpy, matplotlib, seaborn, scikit-learn (including tools for SVM, Random Forest, StandardScaler, and evaluation metrics like confusion matrix and classification report).

-**Result Short Note**

-Three classification modelsX GBoost, Random Forest, and Support Vector Classifier (SVC) were tested to solve a binary classification problem with unbalanced data.
-Before applying SMOTE, XGBoost performed the best overall, achieving 96% accuracy and handling both classes well, especially the minority class with high recall and F1-scores.
-Random Forest followed closely with an impressive accuracy of 98%, showing strong performance across both classes after hyperparameter tuning.
-On the other hand, SVC worked well for the majority class (Class 0) but struggled to predict the minority class (Class 1), limiting its effectiveness.

-After using SMOTE (Synthetic Minority Oversampling Technique) to balance the dataset, all models showed improvements in handling the minority class.
-XGBoost and Random Forest both achieved 96% accuracy, maintaining strong and balanced performance across both classes.
-SVC also improved, achieving 94% accuracy and better predictions for the minority class.
-SMOTE helped reduce class imbalance, boosting recall and F1-scores for the minority class, particularly for SVC.

-Overall, metrics like confusion matrices, ROC curves, and SHAP analysis highlighted the strengths and weaknesses of each model.
-While Random Forest and XGBoost remain the most reliable options, the use of SMOTE shows how addressing class imbalance can make all models fairer and more accurate.
+**Result**

+Result and Analysis

+This study evaluates the performance of three machine learning models—XGBoost, Random Forest Classifier, and Support Vector Classifier (SVC)—for a binary classification task with unbalanced data.
+The primary goal is to determine which model best handles the minority class while considering critical metrics such as accuracy, precision, recall, and F1-score.
+Additionally, confusion matrix analysis and ROC curve evaluation provide further insight into model discrimination capabilities.
+To improve prediction accuracy, Random Search hyperparameter tuning was employed, while SHAP analysis enhanced interpretability by identifying key feature contributions.

+Classification Models Performance

+The initial evaluation reveals that XGBoost outperforms the other models, achieving the highest overall accuracy (96%) and demonstrating balanced performance across both classes.
+SVC shows reliable results for Class 0 but struggles with Class 1, reflected in its lower F1-score for this class.
+Random Forest exhibits similar performance issues, especially in predicting the minority class.
+Impact of SMOTE
+Applying SMOTE (Synthetic Minority Over-sampling Technique) significantly enhances the recall for the minority class across all models.
+Random Forest and XGBoost show the most improvement, with better F1-scores and increased accuracy.
+Despite a minor precision loss, SMOTE effectively mitigates class imbalance, improving overall model robustness.

+Hyperparameter Tuning and Final Comparison

+After hyperparameter optimization, Random Forest achieves the best results with an overall accuracy of 98% and the highest F1-score for Class 1 (0.86).
+XGBoost follows closely, maintaining balanced performance.
+SVC, while improving slightly, remains less effective in handling the minority class.
+ROC curve analysis confirms that Random Forest and XGBoost have superior discriminative power, both achieving an AUC of 0.98.
+Explainability with SHAP
+SHAP analysis highlights key features influencing predictions, with Schiller and cytology being the most impactful.
+The SHAP summary and waterfall plots provide interpretability, aiding in understanding the models' decision-making processes.
+This transparency ensures reliable use in real-world applications such as cervical cancer risk prediction.